 4. We are our own enemy and can be outsmarted

 Most of us know why we don’t exercise enough or manage our stress well.
 Even before January 1 we can predict what will derail us.
 WIth that sort of inside information about the enemy, ourselves, we should be able to win the fight.
 Experts suggest that we “precommit” by making sure the junk food isn’t in our house or arranging a direct funds transfer from checking account to savings account.
 There are sites like http://www.stickk.com that let you put your money or your reputation on the line in committing to your goal.
 We know ourselves and our weaknesses and should use this knowledge to succeed.

 If our success depends on letting others know about our commitment, measuring our progress and putting something at stake, technology has a way to help us.
 From wearable technology to social media, committing to our resolution with these modern aids is a step.
 “The more you precommit, the better you do, according to stickK’s analysis of 125,000 contracts over the past three years.
 The success rate for people who don’t name a referee or set financial stakes is only 29 percent, but it rises to 59 percent when there’s a referee and to 71.5 percent when there’s money at stake.
 And when a contract includes a referee and financial stakes, the success rate is nearly 80 percent,” explained a New York Times article.

-The notion of beginning the new year with new resolve is a very old one
+7. The notion of beginning the New Year with new resolve is a very old one

 The Romans made promises of Janus (the namesake of January) and in medieval times at year-end knights reaffirmed their commitment to the code of chivalry.
-Resolutions are timeless as they speak to our self-belief, our aspirations and, above all, our hope for the future.
+New Year’s Resolutions are timeless as they speaks to our self-belief, our aspirations and, above all, our hope for the future.